trueos/sysadm/docs/client_handbook/sysadmclient.rst

 .. figure:: images/appcafe2.png

-   :AppCafe® - Viewing the Details of an Installed Application
+   : |appcafe| - Viewing the Details of an Installed Application

 As seen in this example, the information for an application includes the application's icon, name, and description.
 Click the application's